House in Multiple Occupation (HMO)

 In April 2006, the Government introduced compulsory licensing of larger, higher-risk Houses in Multiple Occupation (HMOs) as part of the Housing Act 2004.
 If you can answer yes to all of the questions below, your property must be licensed.

 Does your property have:

 - three or more floors, including habitable basements and attics?

 - five or more occupants, including children?

 - shared amenities such as a bathroom, kitchen or toilet?

-The properties most likely to be affected by this new law are student properties and bedsits where individual tenants share kitchens and bathrooms.
+The properties most likely to be affected by this law are student properties and bedsits where individual tenants share kitchens and bathrooms.
 However, hostels, bed and breakfast accommodation and some guest houses may also need a licence.
 Anyone who manages or owns an HMO that falls into this description must apply to the council for a licence.